numtide/action-cli/README.md

 * pull-request post-comment <comment>: a command that posts a comment to the current pull-request.
 * windows support: it's almost done, it just needs an installer in action.js
+* add an installer when you want to use it in other actions.